The Market at 3 West Ridge

 After the 2011 Antiques Show, the ECW determined that the show had run its course.
 However, the women of St. Peter’s were determined to raise monies to support at-risk children’s charities and were committed to coming up with a fresh fundraising idea to invigorate donors and volunteers.
 So, in 2012, the first trunk show, The Market at 3 West Ridge at St. Peter’s Episcopal Church debuted.

 The Market donates all proceeds from door admissions, plant sales, the luncheon, sponsor donations and a 15 percent of vendor sale proceeds to the charities.
-Since 2012, The Market has donated $181,000 to a-risk children’s charities in Savannah.
-To date, the following charities have received financial support: Coastal Children’s Advocacy Center, Horizons Savannah, Interfaith Hospitality Network, Live Oak Public Libraries Foundation Summer Reading Program, Park Place Outreach, Rape Crisis Center, SAFE Shelter, Savannah Early Childhood Foundation and The Mediation Center.
+Since 2012, The Market has donated $225,000 to a-risk children’s charities in Savannah.
+To date, the following charities have received financial support: Coastal Children’s Advocacy Center, Frank Callen Boys & Girls Club, Horizons Savannah, Interfaith Hospitality Network, Live Oak Public Libraries Foundation Summer Reading Program, Park Place Outreach, Rape Crisis Center, SAFE Shelter, Savannah Early Childhood Foundation and The Mediation Center.

 St. Peter's Episcopal Church